vessels-tech/papers/mywell/tech4dev/talk.md

 It's the BJs job which MyWell aims to augment, by giving them additional tools to record groundwater readings more easily and accurately, as well as providing data and insights into groundwater to any farmer or villager who has access to a smartphone or sms phone.

-One of the key outcomes of MAVI was the formation of Village Groundwater Cooperatives.
-These cooperatives were formed with the purpose to facilitate sharing of groundwater between the villagers, and are fully citizen led, with inputs from [finish].
-This marks a significant milestone in the goal of [finish]
+One of the key outcomes of MARVI was the formation of Village Groundwater Cooperatives.
+These cooperatives were formed with the purpose to facilitate sharing of groundwater between the villagers, and are fully citizen led, with inputs from experts and local NGOs.

 ## The Study Area

-The MyWell study area was two watersheds in rural west India, in the Rujarat and Gajasthan states.
+The MyWell study area was two watersheds in rural west India, in the Gujarat and Rajasthan states.
 Inside these watersheds, we looked at 13 villages, and monitored around 150 wells on a weekly basis.
 This type of data colletion is much more granular than what has been recorded previously in the region.

 ## What is MyWell?

 - We see MyWell as the technology component of project MARVI
 - It is an application that enables farmers to crowdsource groundwater data.
+- Data is collected in the form of rainfall, groundwater levels, checkdam water levels, and water quality, which is soon to be added
-- It allows farmers to participate in a network of data collectors, and empowers them to understand the science behind their water, and actively be a part of the solution
+- It allows farmers to participate in a network of data collectors
+- and empowers them to understand the science behind their water, and actively be a part of the solution

 I'm now going to show you some screenshots of MyWell in action on a smartphone.
 Please keep in mind that many of these features are also available in text format over SMS messages.